Instruments: Voice, Piano, Recorder and Melodica

 We answer your questions about the programme, the range of support available and the application process.Find out more

 Creative Music Making is designed to support musicians from a wide range of instrumental and vocal traditions to develop as performers and as musical collaborators.
 Here are some examples of how different types of musician might benefit.Read more

 Residential Learning Week

 Included within the programme fee is the Residential Learning Week at our World Heritage site home in Greenwich.
-For students beginning study in 2020, the residential will be during Easter 2021.
-Dates to be confimed in November 2019.
+For students beginning study in 2023, the residential will be Tuesday 2nd – Sunday 7th April 2024 (inclusive).

 It was probably the happiest I’ve ever been performing.
 Everyone in my group was so invested and enjoying themselves.
 I’ve never performed so confidently before.
 It was amazing!